truecaller/flutter-sdk/README.md

 ```

 ### 4. Add required Permissions to `AndroidManifest.xml`:
-Permissions are mandatory only if you are initializing the SDK with `TruecallerSdkScope.SDK_OPTION_WITH_OTP` in order to verify the non-Truecaller users.
+Permissions are mandatory only if you are initializing the SDK with `TcSdkOptions.OPTION_VERIFY_ALL_USERS` in order to verify the users manually.

 For Android 8 and above :
 ```xml